hargurjeet/Portfolio-Projects/README.md

 ![](Images/datascience.jpeg)
 Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
 Presented in the form of iPython Notebooks markdown files.

-_Note: Data used in the projects (accessed under data directory) is for demonstration purposes only._

 - ### Machine Learning